VladKopanev/zio-saga/examples/README.md

 - what if coordinator fails after saga fails (we don't want to repeat the failed request) ?!!
 - pack project to docker image
 - minimal GUI, SSE for saga execution tracking
+- in case of coordinator scaling we need to differentiate saga that is ongoing from failed saga that we need to restore